 One of the most common types of disputes regarding a bond is the “make good” (i.e. returning the property back to its original condition) at the end of a lease.
-The lease should specify what is required of the tenant, but this is not always clear when you read your lease.
+The lease should specify what is required of the lessee, but this is not always clear when you read your lease.

 You can change what is required by agreement – usually this is the best way to resolve things.

 For example, the lessee might say, “I know I am supposed to remove that internal partition wall, but do you think the next tenant might want it in place?”
 The lessor might agree if they think that their next tenant can use it.

 It’s a good idea to do reports about the condition of the property at the start of the lease, as well as at the very end, once make good has been completed.